OscarCarde/capstone/README.md

 - [x] Dashboard:
   - [x] When Logged-in, a user should be brought to their dashboard
   - [x] The Dashboard should display all the repositories that the user owns or is a collaborator on
+  - [x] The user should be able to view its most recent repositories, owned and collaborated on separately on the same page
   - [x] Each repository should display it's title, description, owner and number of collaborators
   - [x] When clicking on a repository, the user should be directed to the page for that repository